Skip to main content

 The supplement industry is regulated under different rules than pharmaceuticals.
 The FDA does not pre-approve supplements for safety or efficacy the way it does drugs.
 Manufacturers are responsible for accuracy, but enforcement is uneven.
 This is why third-party testing seals matter so much.

 You can get most nutrients from food if you eat a varied, mostly whole-food diet.
-The main exceptions are vitamin D (especially in northern latitudes like Philadelphia), B12 (for vegans), omega-3s (for non-fish eaters), and creatine (for plant-based eaters).
+The main exceptions are vitamin D (particularly in northern latitudes like Philadelphia), B12 (for vegans), omega-3s (for non-fish eaters), and creatine (for plant-based eaters).
 Targeted supplements close real gaps that food alone cannot.

 Prescription medications change supplement choices because some supplements interact with drug metabolism.
 Magnesium can bind to thyroid medication.
 Vitamin K can offset warfarin.
 NAC can amplify nitroglycerin.
 Always review your full medication list with your physician before adding supplements.